ucb-rit/intro_to_cloud/Introduction.md

 **Docker** is a popular platform for containers across cloud providers.

 Containers are similar to the virtual images above but tend to go a few steps further with encapsulating an environment.
 Rather than installing the system software you use on a VM or the existing software on a cluster, all application code and software dependencies are bundled together into a container.
 A Docker image of the container can be installed and run on any system with Docker installed.
-The image contains a reproducible compute environment, including code and all related dependencies.
+The image contains a reproducible compute environment, including code and all dependencies.

 **Notebooks** *(e.g. Jupyter)*

-Notebooks are great tools for creating interactive and reproducible workflows.
+Notebooks are great tools for creating interactive and shareable workflows.

 **MyBinder**